-Clicking on the Provisioning Messages link brings you to the logs list shown in figure 9.
+Clicking on the Provisioning Messages link brings you to the logs list shown in figure 13.
 Log list of the provisioning messages.
 Here you have all the primary informations about the automatic activation performed:

-- the User who sent each provisioning message - the timestamp pointing out when each message has been sent - the Virtual phone number where the message has been sent to - the status of the message: either it's been Consumed or not.
-This means if the customer has ever clicked on the link inside the text message - the Account to which the message has been sent to - if the text message has been Sent or not, meaning if any problem arose during the delivery and the text never left the server.

-figure 10. detail of provisioning message
+- Timestamp: when each message has been sent - Consumed: status of the message, or else either it's been used (consumed) or not.
+This means if the customer has ever clicked on the link inside the text message/email - Account: user to whom the message has been sent - if the text message has been Sent or not, meaning if any problem arose during the delivery and the text never left the server. - Sent by: the web console user who sent this provisioning message - Recipient: the number of mobile device or the email address to whom message has been sent to - Message Type: this could be either: - EMAIL: Installation message was sent by email (user's mailbox must be set up) - o SMS: Installation message was sent by Text Message (SMS) using user's virtual phone number figure 14. detail of provisioning message